-Over the course of over ten years, they created a whale watching company unlike any other.
+Over the course of a decade and more, they created a whale watching company unlike any other.
 It was featured in a National Geographic documentary called Whale Attack

 and numerous books, magazine and newspaper articles.
 (The Geo piece was just like the rest of their crap: overwrought, inaccurate, and wouldn't you know, caught Heidi the only time in over 30 years when she had short hair, but mostly, it sucked because of the subject matter: gray whales under attack by orcas.)

-When they found their dream home on the Trinity River in 2004, they began a slow but deliberate move to the mountains.
+When they found their dream cabin on the Trinity River in 2004, they began a slow but deliberate move to the mountains.
 In the spring of 2007, Steph and Heidi sold Sanctuary Cruises.
 They got it back in 2009 and put brand new engines in their beloved boat, Sanctuary

 , which prepared her well for the next year when a record number of blue whales came to the Monterey Bay and the boat ran nearly non-stop in the daylight hours for months.
 Sanctuary Cruises

 was sold again in 2011 and the current owners are doing it right and thriving.

 What began as a single vacation cabin called Trinity River Adventure Inn has grown to 4 river cabins in two Trinity locations, plus the Dunsmuir place, Alpine Fish & Ski Haus.
-It has also morphed into Trinity River Adventure Cabins.
+The company has also morphed into Trinity River Adventure Cabins.
 While kayaking was the first adventure offered by Steph and Heidi, it has been joined by rafting and SUPs, stand-up paddle boards.
 What is a gentle riffle kayaking is a whole new ballgame on a SUP and the couple and their dogs have taken to running the river on their boards.
 Quite a challenge for those with two natural legs, this endeavor is pure craziness for Steph.
 And yet he has flourished at it.